Need further assistance?

 This is not a definitive list, but bring:

 - Enough sunscreen and aftersun for your trip.
-Please do not bring spray or oil sunscreens, as they can stain the boat.
+We suggest you do not bring spray or oil sunscreens, as they can stain the decks on a boat.
 Creams of at least SFP 30, reef-safe and eco-friendly are recommended.
 We have tested a number of sunscreen over time and you see which ones we recommend on BlueFoot Travel’s Amazon page.
 Note: When going in the water, please consider using a t-shirt, long sleeved shirt or UV rash vest instead of using sun cream.
 This means reduced sun cream in the water that damages reefs and marine environments.

 - Insect / mosquito repellent

-- Your entertainment of choice, a Kindle, music (we have speakers), crosswords…whatever rocks your boat!
+- Your entertainment of choice, a Kindle, music, crosswords…whatever rocks your boat!

 - Any medication you need